Ping

 Frequently Asked Questions

-What loft is the Ping G440 7-iron?
+What is the loft on the Ping G440 7-iron?

-Are the Ping G440 irons still available?
+Are the Ping G440 irons good for high handicappers?

 See How These Irons Fit Your Game